yonaskolb/SwagGen/README.md

 - **spec** This is the path to the Swagger spec used.
 It can either be a file path or a url
 - **template** This is the path to directory that contains the template.
 This directory must contain a `template.json` manifest file
 - **destination** The director where the generated files will go
+- **options**: A list of options that are passed to each template.
+Options must be comma delimited and each key value pair must be colon delimited e.g.  option:value, option2: value2
 - **clean** true or false - whether the destination directory is cleaned before the generated files are created

 Example: